shawntabrizi/shawntabrizi.github.io/_posts/2019-07-28-interacting-with-the-substrate-rpc-endpoint.md

 ### Storage Map Query

+> **Note:** The construction of storage keys for maps has slightly changed from when this was written.
+You can find an up to date version of that key construction in my post ["Transparent Keys in Substrate"]({% post_url 2020-03-29-transparent-keys-in-substrate %}).

 As a final challenge, we will look to query a storage map like the balance of an account.
 The module name is `Balances` and the storage item we are interested in is named `FreeBalance`.
 They mapping for this storage item is from `AccountId -> Balance`, so the storage item key we want to use is an `AccountId`.

 We need to follow the same pattern as before, but append to the end the hash of the `AccountId`: